 Islamist radicalization and extremism in Europe’s Chechen diaspora

 Russia and counter-terrorism

 German, English, Russian

-Heß studied national and international administration and policy at the University of Potsdam and political science at the University of Hamburg.
-In her PhD project at the University of Leipzig, she is investigating the security rhetoric of terrorism and counter-terrorism in different regime types in the context of securitization theory.
-She is currently learning Bulgarian.
+She studied national and international administration and policy at the University of Potsdam and political science at the University of Hamburg.
+In her PhD project at the University of Leipzig, she is investigating the security rhetoric of terrorism in Russia and France in the context of securitization theory.